 For 19 years, attorney Vikas Bajaj has been an advocate for thousands of criminal defendants in the greater San Diego area.
 He understands that your future is on the line and will do everything in his power to limit the consequences of your arrest.
-For more information about how he can help you, call his San Diego office to schedule your free consultation.
+For more information about how he can help you, call his San Diego office to schedule your initial consultation.
 He will review your case, explain your rights, and answer any questions you have.

 What is manslaughter?
 How does the crime of manslaughter differ from murder?
 What are the different types of manslaughter?
 There are important questions to ask if you are facing criminal charges for your role in the death of another person.